 If you are dissatisfied with the service we have provided then you have the right to complain.
 The Legal Ombudsman service has been operational since October 6th, 2010 and is ultimately responsible for ensuring that complaints are dealt with appropriately.
 However, before you contact the Legal Ombudsman you must first register an official complaint with us.
-Normally, the Legal Ombudsman expects you to give us 8 weeks to try to resolve the matter.
-If for any reason we are unable to resolve the problem between us within that timeframe, then our clients are advised that they may ask the Legal Ombudsman.
+The Legal Ombudsman expects you to give us 8 weeks to try to resolve the matter.
+If for any reason we are unable to resolve the problem between us within that timeframe, then our clients are advised that they may ask the Legal Ombudsman to consider the complaint.
 For more information on how the Legal Ombudsman works please visit the Legal Ombudsman website.

 If you wish to complain, you should contact Sanjeev Shivalkar who is the Complaints Handling Representative in our company, letting him know the full nature of the problem.
 He can be contacted by email email@example.com phone on 0207 281 1001 or post at 142 Seven Sisters Road, Finsbury Park, London, N7 7NS.

 Our Complaints Handling Representative will write to you acknowledging the complaint within five working days.
 In this letter, we shall confirm what happens next.

-Our complaints Handling Representative shall then investigate the matter within seven working days of acknowledging receipt of the complaint.
-If, for some reason, the matter cannot be investigated in this timeframe, then he will write to you notifying you of the reason why and giving a revised timescale.
+Our complaints Handling Representative shall then investigate the matter within ten working days of acknowledging receipt of the complaint.
+If, for some reason, the matter cannot be investigated in this timeframe, then we will write to you notifying you of the reason why and giving a revised timescale.
 Once the investigation has been completed, you will be invited to a meeting to discuss the issue and hopefully resolve the complaint.
 This could be a meeting, video conference call or telephone call and the client's preference will be taken into account as well as how the matter may be dealt with.
-This process of engagement will take place within fourteen days of sending the acknowledgement letter to the client.
-Following the meeting, our Complaints Handling Representative shall write to you within three working days of the meeting to confirm the discussion and the solution agreed upon.
+This process of engagement will take place within ten working days of our concluding the investigation of the matter.
+Following the meeting or call, our Complaints Handling Representative shall write to you within five working days of the meeting to confirm the discussion and the solution agreed upon.

-If you do not want to attend such a meeting (or the meeting is not necessary), the Complaints Handling Representative will send a detailed, written response within fourteen working days of sending the letter acknowledging receipt of the complaint.
+If you do not want to attend such a meeting (or the meeting is not necessary), the Complaints Handling Representative will send a detailed, written response , including the proposed solution within fifteen working days of our concluding the investigation of the matter.

 If you are satisfied with our response following the above steps, that will be the end of the matter.
-However, if you are not satisfied you should contact Pan Symeou who is the Senior Director and he will review the decision within seven days of receiving the request with confirmation of the company's final position in relation to the complaint, outlining the reasons and any final redress that is offered.
+However, if you are not satisfied you should contact our Pan Symeou who is the Senior Director and he will review the decision within ten days of receiving the request with confirmation of the company's final position in relation to the complaint, outlining the reasons and any final redress that is offered.

 Step Six: Other avenues